leodias-projects/DataScience-dogs_vs_cats_kaggle/README.md

 # Dogs vs Cats Competition by leo

 My code for the [Dogs vs Cats Kaggle competition](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition).
-The competition took part in 2014, so now it is only possible to submit results for checking your results!
+The competition took part in 2014, so now it is only possible to submit results for checking your score!
 Dataset can be obtained by the link, and I based my code in [this tutorial](https://www.youtube.com/watch?v=gT4F3HGYXf4).

 ## First version
 - data pre processing (numpy array, grayscale)